FREE shipping on US orders over $65!

 Naturally full of fiber and protective nutrients, whole grains – an intact grain or seed with an outer bran layer, endosperm layer, and an inner germ layer – are super-star components of any healthful and well-balanced diet.
-Whole grains not only provide carbohydrates (your body’s preferred source of fuel), they are also packed with antioxidants, phytochemicals, vitamins, minerals, fiber, and yes, even protein.
+Whole grains not only provide carbohydrates (your body’s preferred source of fuel), but they are also packed with antioxidants, phytochemicals, vitamins, minerals, fiber, and yes, even protein.
 In fact, the 2020-2025 Dietary Guidelines for Americans recommends consuming at least half of your grains from whole grain sources.
 4

 The trouble is that when we think of carbs, we tend to think of highly refined grains typically found in processed pastries, cakes, cookies, and other baked goods.
 These offer rapidly absorbable carbohydrates without many of the added nutritional perks.
 Even more troubling is that food products and packaging may be deceptive with their claims or visual appeal.
 Brown bread doesn’t necessarily equate to being whole grain, nor do the labels “multigrain” or “seven-grain.”